 Calories per Serving: 50

 Really reach for that restaurant feel by making your Valentine a specialty cocktail.
-You can always add champagne, Proscecco or use a sparkling white wine, if desired.
+You can always add champagne, Prosecco or use a sparkling white wine, if desired.
 Remember; alcohol is permitted in moderation on South Beach Diet.
 Stick to a four ounce serving of a dry wine and feel free to omit the sugar substitute.